sam-maverick/enhanced-messageme/README.md

 sudo npm install -g eas-cli
 ```

 Then log in to your EAS account.
-If you do not have any, just create one.
+If you do not have any, just create one at https://expo.dev.
+Please note that this is the EAS account; not your Android Developer account.

 ```
 eas login